mhweiner/lambdaconf/README.md

    - The default configuration directory is `/conf`, but you can specify a custom directory with `process.env.CONF_DIR`

-3. Add build step to your build process by using `build-config-type` in your npm scripts as desired.
+3. Add build step to your build process in your `package.json` file to build the `Conf` type declaration file.
 Example:

-    ```shell script
+    ```json
+    {
       "scripts": {
-      "build": "lambdaconf"
+        "prepare": "lambdaconf"
       }
+    }
     ```

-    Running this will compile the `Conf` interface from your `default.json` file.
-This must be run before you can use load or access the configuration.
-We recommend this is run often to ensure your type declaration is always up-to-date.
-Two recommended options are to use `scripts.postinstall` or `scripts.prepare` in your package.json file.
+    This must be run any time the configuration has changed.
+In the above example, the file will be generated after `npm i`.
+Some IDEs might have some issues with caching the generated `Conf.d.ts file` (which is stored in `node_modules`).
+If you run into this problem, try restarting Typescript.

 # Usage